Scroll Down to Watch our Complete Guide to Cruising After the Pandemic!

-While most major cruise lines have voluntarily extended the cruise suspension until September 15, 2020, some brands have already started to provide details about what cruising will look like following the global health crisis.
+While the CDC has extended the No Sail Order for cruise ships in U.S. waters until September 30, 2020, CLIA released a statement with more disappointing news this morning.
+This announcement indicated that all CLIA cruise lines have voluntarily further suspended cruise operations until at least October 31, 2020.
+Despite these extensions, some brands have already started to provide details about what cruising will look like following the global health crisis.
+Some European cruise lines have even started sailing or plan to resume cruising soon.
 If you are eager to set sail, there are several things you need to consider before booking that first cruise.
 For those ready to hit the oceans, we breakdown everything you need to know about taking a cruise after the pandemic.

 12 Things You Need to Know About Taking a Cruise After the Pandemic

 Not All Ships Will Sail Right Away After the Pandemic